Citroen Ami 2026 review | City transport, not a car

 What is the Citroen Ami?

-• For added colour: Optional extras for the Ami are limited, but Citroen does offer a range of customisation packs and decals to brighten up the vehicle’s exterior, featured on the Colour, Pop and Tonic models.
+• For added colour: Optional extras for the Ami are limited, but Citroen does offer a range of customisation packs and decals to brighten up the vehicle’s exterior.
+These are available as colour packs on the standard Ami, or as part of the My Ami Pop and My Ami Tonic trims.

-• For the business owner: The Ami Cargo sacrifices its passenger seat in the name of extra space that’s carved into plastic modular storage to give 260 litres of space.
-Combined with the Ami’s existing ‘luggage’ space, this gives a total cargo volume of 400 litres.
+• For the business owner: The Ami Cargo sacrificed its passenger seat in the name of extra versatility, replacing it with modular plastic storage offering 260 litres of load space.
+Combined with the Ami’s existing storage areas, this gives a total cargo volume of 400 litres.
+This version is no longer sold new, but used examples are available.

-• For most people: It’s worth reiterating here that the Ami is not a recommendable purchase for most people.
-Even if you love the quirky concept, it’s possible that the vehicle’s limitations will still be too much to stand.
+• For most people: It’s worth reiterating here that the Ami isn’t a recommendable purchase for most drivers.
+Even if you’re drawn to the quirky concept, its limitations may still prove too much for living with day to day.

 Chris Knapman